application-creators/create_app/README.md

 _create_app_ is a tool for creating applications from templates.

-When developers start a new project, they perform some repetitive tasks to build the basic project structure before actually start writing features.
+When developers start a new project, they perform some repetitive tasks to build the basic project structure before actually start coding features.
 This basic structure involves things like: Well, the project structure, unit testing, code coverage, containerization, code linting and formatting, GIT hooks, building code documentation, among many others.

 _create_app_ is a tool that allows to quickly get your basic project structure ready.
 It provides a set of templates